claudot/Swift-UIImageView-Letters/README.md

 `isCircular` is a boolean parameter that will automatically clip the image to a circle if enabled.

 `textAttributes` is an NSDictionary that allows you to specify font, text color, shadow properties, etc., for the letters text, using the keys found in `NSAttributedString`.

+If you want to keep the same color for a given name, you can use

++ `class func colorForName(name: String?) -> UIColor`

 ##### Example